Yhuang1999/dissertation2/README.md

 # Dissertation
-## There are codes and data of my dissertation.
+## These are codes and data of my dissertation.
 ## Thanks for reading.